Updated: Jan 6

 History of Parler

 Launched in August of 2018 by John Matze Jr. and Jared Thomson, the platform states they are a non-biased free speech social network and alternative to Twitter.
-Matze, a libertarian software developer in Nevada, created the platform out of frustration for censorship, fact checking and moderation.
-The free speech platform claims that their content is moderated based off the FCC and the Supreme Court of the United States.
+Matze, a libertarian software developer in Nevada, created the platform out of frustration for censorship, fact-checking and moderation.
+The free speech platform claims that its content is moderated based on the FCC and the Supreme Court of the United States.

 Who is Using Parler?

 Claiming to have an estimated 1.5 million users, the social platform has gained increased visibility and continues to see a spike in growth these last few months.
 Why the sudden popularity?
 After facing their own censorship and moderation - some even being banned from Twitter - celebrities and political figures joined the platform and began generating visibility for it.
 It has also attracted the likes of Donald Trump who claims it as his new favorite platform in addition to his supporters.

 The platform is a favorite of those banned from mainstream social sites such as Twitter, Facebook, Reddit and YouTube.

 That’s right, the social networking platform for professionals has been spying on Apple users.
 Apple recently rolled out a new iOS 14 privacy feature to developers.
 The new feature alerts users when text copied to their Apple clipboard is accessed by other apps on their device.
 Microsoft’s platform LinkedIn isn’t the only one caught copying clipboard data and spying on Apple users.
 Just a week prior Tik Tok was called out for exactly the same thing.
 The difference?
 Tik Tok was found to be grabbing clipboard data every few keystrokes whereas LinkedIn was caught grabbing content every keystroke.